 "The Sixth War Queen of Uranus, Yasuda Mari, is dead," Serenity whispered.
 "In the hour between her death and this announcement, seven factions have formed among the remaining War Queens, Lesser War Queens, and Lower Chiefs, each of them blaming someone different for her death.
 The Uranian ships have begun firing on each other from their stations throughout the system, and unrest is tearing through the capital."

 "Blaming?
 Who is there to blame?
 Haruka, how can your people have already started to fight when she's only died an hour ago?"

 "Uranians are slow to anger, but we can hold onto our fury for years," Haruka replied, staring at the screen.
 She had known when she saw Mari at the council meeting that the old War Queen was very old and very ill, but clearly the rest of her people would not easily believe that a celebrated warrior could simply die of old age.
 "They are simply avenging old grudges and using Mari's death as an excuse.
 This kind of behavior is common when War Queens die, but usually the Queen and the Council can contain any violent outbursts.
 I have to return and calm my people, especially with all of my fleets and War Queens scattered throughout the system.
-Rei and Makoto, call your parents and request that they immediately dispatch all of their warships to help calm the factions.
-You two will come with me to subdue the captains and Lesser War Queens who are instigating the violence while Michi, Minako, and Ami will take Princess Serenity to Ono Hikari's palace.
+Rei and Makoto, call your parents and request that they immediately dispatch all of their available warships to help calm the factions.
+You two will come with me to help subdue the captains and Lesser War Queens who are instigating the violence while Michiru, Minako, and Ami will take Princess Serenity and all of our luggage to Ono Hikari's palace.
 Her children will watch over you until I arrive on Oberon."

 "Can't you just signal all of the ships and order them to stop fighting?"